Trip Summary and Itinerary Map

 - Sail on board the world's first luxury hybrid powered ice breaker

-Arrive in Longyearbyen and spend some time exploring the capital of the Norwegian Svalbard archipelago – the northernmost territorial capital on the planet.
-With winter temperatures dropping to below 40°C, the landscapes of this mining town are simply breathtaking.
+Spend the day exploring the capital of the Norwegian Svalbard archipelago – the northernmost territorial capital on the planet.
+With winter temperatures dropping to below 40°F, the landscapes of this mining town are simply breathtaking.
 The glaciers, the mountains stretching as far as the eye can see and the untouched nature, make you feel like you’re in completely unexplored territory.

 You'll embark the Charcot from 1600, and depart by 1800.